TVM Matrix Multiplication Optimization - Step 3: Shared Memory

 2. TVM TensorIR Implementation

-Shared Memory Allocation
+Shared Memory Caching

-# Allocate Shared Memory buffers
+# Cache tiles in Shared Memory

-A_shared = sch.cache_read(block_C, 0, "shared")
+A_shared = sch.cache_read(block, 0, "shared")

-B_shared = sch.cache_read(block_C, 1, "shared")
+B_shared = sch.cache_read(block, 1, "shared")

 Cooperative Fetching